 We are a group of cottage owners and users in the Bay of Islands who have a vision to ensure the beauty of the Bay is maintained for future generations, while having fun together today.

-To find out about our scheduled upcoming events, please visit our Events page.
+To find out about our scheduled upcoming events, please visit our Events Calendar page.

 *Website photography by Kathryn Wilkins, David Ross, John Reeves.